blen90/e-commerce-back-end/README.md

 # Description

-This is as back-end app that utilizes a database and multiple tables that interact via API routes.
-It allows the user to search categories, products and tag.
-It also allows the user to seach, update and delete categories, products and tags by ID.
+This is a back-end app that utilizes a database and multiple tables that interact via API routes.
+It allows the user to search categories, products, and tags.
+It also allows the user to search, update and delete categories, products, and tags by ID.

 ## Screenshots of the app